jjvanzon/Circular-Language-Spec/constructs-drafts/input-output/input-output-parameter-passing.md

 ########## Implicit Calls

-When you reference output parameters of a procedure multiple times, each reference causes its own call to be made.
+When you reference output parameters of a command multiple times, each reference causes its own call to be made.

 ![](images/Input%20Output%20Parameter%20Passings.108.png)